 - You may make your brand more enticing to cold leads by using word of mouth.

-- Increased traffic and content engagement on the website
+- Emails can bring increased traffic and content engagement to the website

 - You get a better return on your time and money with email marketing.